LauraBattagliola/Extremile-scalar-on-function-regression-with-application-to-climate-scenarios/README.md

-# Extremile-scalar-on-function-regression-with-application-to-climate-scenarios---Code
+# Code for "Extremile scalar-on-function regression with applicaton to climate scenarios"
-Code used for the simulations and application sections
+Scripts to create plots in Sections 4 and 5.